DjessykaCarvalho/manual-test/README.md

    ```

 The application will be available at http://localhost:3000.
 You can access it in your browser to explore the project.
+If you want to access the live version of the project, it is available [here](https://manual-test-olive.vercel.app/).

 ## Project Structure